 Question #1 – “Can I See Some Examples of Your Previous Reports?

 By asking a firm to see previous reports, a business owner can better understand how they will present their information.
 Pay close attention to detail when asking this question.
 This strategy will give you an inside look at an agency’s individual results as well as their previous recommendations and metrics.
 Make sure you understand the language of these reports.
-They should be gathered in a way that is easy to interpret by the general public.
+They should be gathered in a way that is easy to interpret.
 Bogging down these reports with wordiness and fancy terms isn’t a good sign.
 Their answer to this question should also answer the following:

-- Why did the company need a SEO audit?
+- Why did the company need an SEO audit?

 - What are the impacts of the changes you implemented after the audit?